Mastering OSHA Recordkeeping Requirements: A Guide to Effective Incident Management

 Underreporting of incidents continues to be a problem and can jeopardize successful incident management in safety.
 Jason Barry, an Intelex enterprise account executive and president of the Snake River Chapter of the American Society of Safety Professionals (ASSP), says there’s a lot of what he calls “pencil whipping” when it comes to recording incidents because many don’t necessarily look at cases as deeply as they should.

-Barry says, for the purposes of OSHA recordkeeping and proper incident management, it’s essential to examine each individual case and to go through a decision analysis to determine whether an incident should be recorded, as well as ensure the right information for a recordable incident is gathered.
+Barry says, for the purposes of OSHA recordkeeping requirements and proper incident management, it’s essential to examine each individual case and to go through a decision analysis to determine whether an incident should be recorded, as well as ensure the right information for a recordable incident is gathered.

 “That’s another part that I think is often overlooked,” he says.
 “People don’t do that – they just say, based on their own knowledge, this is recordable or is not recordable.
 And a lot of times the only thing they look at is whether (an employee) went to a doctor and was given treatment or not.”